12 Delicious Foods to Support Skin Health

 The health of your skin depends on the nutrients it receives.
 Feeding your skin from the inside is much more beneficial than any cream or beauty treatment you can buy.

-Foods that promote skin health include oil fish, pomegranates, avocados, orange vegetables, turmeric, berries, nuts, fermented foods, chocolate, watermelon, spirulina, and seeds.
+Foods that promote skin health include oily fish, pomegranates, avocados, orange vegetables, turmeric, berries, nuts, fermented foods, chocolate, watermelon, spirulina, and seeds.
 Making these foods a regular part of your diet will give your skin an extra boost of nutrients and keep it healthy.

 12 Foods to Support Healthy Skin